From CodeTalk to Stability: Lauren Builds a Future on Her Own Terms

 What the Body Remembers

-There is a physical and mental toll people do not talk about enough.
+There’s a physical and mental toll people don’t talk about enough.
 Poor sleep.
 Chronic stress.
-Tension that lingers long after the immediate danger has passed.
-Your nervous system learns to stay ready, even when it no longer needs to be.
+Tension you carry in your body long after the danger has passed.
+Your nervous system learns to stay ready.
+Success doesn’t automatically teach it how to relax.
+And too often, society is not equipped with the empathy and understanding that recovery actually requires.

 Learning What Home Actually Means